 Registration of Death Abroad

 Providing support to the family of a deceased American citizen is one of the primary functions of the U.S. Embassy in Malta.
 Even if no assistance is needed in making funeral arrangements, the death of an American citizen must be immediately reported to the Embassy regardless of whether he or she is a resident or tourist in Malta.
-We issue a Report of Death of an American Citizen Abroad for every civilian American who dies in Malta, which is necessary to settle legal and estate matters in the United States.
+You can contact the Embassy at ACSMalta@state.gov.
+The Embassy issues a Report of Death of an American Citizen Abroad for every civilian American who dies in Malta, which is necessary to settle legal and estate matters in the United States.
 We provide 10 copies of the document free of charge.

 Maximum Period Before Burial